cramis1/Marclock-with-CGM-weather/README.md

 -When there is a missed BG reading, Current BG will have a gray strike-through, arc will turn gray, and graph point will turn gray and be placed in the middle of the graph.
 -A current BG of question marks means a connection with your phone (companion) has not been established, try tapping on the screen to refetch the data from Xdrip.

-BG readings are fetched every 2 minutes.
-You can also re-fetch BG and weather AT ANY TIME by clicking on the screen.
+You can also bring up a large graph AT ANY TIME by clicking on the screen (may take a second or two to come up due to fetching more BG data points).

+BG readings are fetched around every 2 minutes.

 Units/thresholds are taken from source (e.g., from xdrip) or as inputted manually in the settings.